sgtlambda/worq/README.md

 ]).then(results => {

-    // results will contain an array of the return / fulfillment values
+    // results will be an array containing the return / fulfillment values

 });
 ```